Al Green

 • April 13, 1946

-• Green was born in Arkansas to a family of sharecroppers.
+• Al Green was born in Arkansas to a family of sharecroppers.
 His birth name was Albert Greene.

-• He formed a Gospel quartet in the mid-1950s with his brothers.
+• He formed a gospel quartet in the mid-1950s with his brothers.
 They were called the Green Brothers.
 Al was kicked out when his father caught him listening to Jackie Wilson.

 • He cut his first single as Al Green and the Soul Mates on a label, Hot Line Music Journal, founded by his high school friends, Curtis Rogers and Palmer James.